Competitor race rules

 Q – How can we make team changes after entries close at midnight on Wednesday 5th February 2020 (for South Island) / Wednesday 18th March 2020 (for the North Island)?

 A – Please print out the attached form here complete and bring with you when your team comes to registration to pick up your race box.

 Q – How do I find out which start wave our team is in?

-Note 1: Any teams who have not selected a yoga session or film screening by the date online bookings close, may book in person (subject to availability) by adding their name to a session or screening booking sheet at the registration expo.
+A – Online adventure film screening session bookings will close two weeks before the event weekend.
+Booked film screening session will automatically update the live online bookings list here.
+Note 1: Any teams who have not selected a film screening session by the date online entries close, may book in in person (subject to availability) by adding their name to a screening booking sheet at the registration/expo.

-Q – Will there be Eftpos facility at the registration Expo for event merchandise purchases?
+Q – Will there be Eftpos facility at the registration expo for event merchandise purchases?

 A – No, not this year.
 Please bring cash with you.

 Q – One of our team-mates has picked up a late injury close to the event, and we are struggling to find a replacement team member.
 Can our team start with only three members and if so what are the implications of this?